-"Let no corrupt word proceed out of your mouth, but what is good for necessary edification, that it may impart grace to the hearers."
-When I speak in another area of the country, it doesn't take my audience long to identify me as a Southerner - it's the Southern accent.
+4:29 "Let no corrupt word proceed out of your mouth, but what is good for necessary edification, that it may impart grace to the hearers."
+When I speak in another area of the country it doesn't take my audience long to identify me as a Southerner - I'm told I have an accent.

 And likewise a Christian should be identified by what comes out of his or her mouth!...
-And not just that we refrain from gossip or profanity, but that grace colors our speech Do your words build up or tear down?
+Not just that we refrain from gossip or profanity, but that grace colors all of our speech.
+Do your words build up or tear down?

-Verse 30, "And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption."
+Verse 30, 4:30 "And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption."

-Quenching the Spirit avoids doing what the Holy Spirit prompts you to do.
+Quenching the Spirit is to avoid doing what the Holy Spirit prompts you to do.
 Whereas, grieving the Spirit is the opposite - it's doing what God told you not to do.

-Chapter 4 closes, "Let all bitterness, wrath, anger, clamor, and evil speaking be put away from you, with all malice.
-And be kind to one another, tenderhearted, forgiving one another..."
+Chapter 4 closes, 4:31 "Let all bitterness, wrath, anger, clamor, and evil speaking be put away from you, with all malice.
+4:32 And be kind to one another, tenderhearted, forgiving one another..."
 And there would be no problem if the verse ended here.
 O we should forgive!

-But look at Paul's qualifier... "just as God in Christ forgave you."
+But look at Paul's qualifier...
+4:32 "just as God in Christ forgave you."
 That ups the ante!
 We should forgive one another as fully and freely as Jesus has forgiven us.

-Two husbands were talking one day.
+Once, two husbands were talking.
 One says to his buddy, "when my wife is mad she gets historical."
 His friend corrects him, "you mean hysterical".
-He said, "No, I mean historical.
+He says, "No, I mean historical.
 She dredges up the past."

 Hey, Jesus forgive and forgets.
 He holds no grudges.
-Let's forgive each other as Christ has forgiven us.

-And if you've never been forgiven by Jesus, understand how easy it is... you need to ask...
+Let us forgive each other just as Christ has forgiven us.
+And if you have never asked Jesus to forgive you for your sin, understand how easy it is... you just ask...